caprover/one-click-apps/README.md

 ### Services:
+Even though, the format used by One Click apps is Docker Compose, not all parameters defined in Docker Compose file are parsed out by CapRover.
+Only the following parameters are used:
+- `image`
+- `environment`
+- `ports`
+- `volumes`
+- `depends_on`
+- `hostname`
+- `command`
+- `cap_add`

-- Other than `image`, `environment`, `ports`, `volumes`, `depends_on`, and `hostname`, other parameters are currently being ignored by CapRover.
+Other parameters are currently being ignored by CapRover.
 If you need a particular parameter, please file an issue, and we'll add it to the respected list.

-- Services have a special subsection specific to CapRover called `caproverExtra` which contains service specific parameters that are only available via CapRover and not docker compose.
+Aside the the Docker Compose template, services have a special subsection specific to CapRover called `caproverExtra` which contains service specific parameters that are only available via CapRover and not docker compose.
 Currently this field can take the following variables:
     - `dockerfileLines` which is a multiline variable, and can be used instead of `image` property in the service.
 You must delete the `image` property if you want to use this parameter.
     - `containerHttpPort` is useful when the underlying service uses a custom port for HTTP.
 If not provided, the default will be `"80"`
     - `notExposeAsWebApp` can be set to `"true"` when the underlying service is not an HTTP app.
 This is useful for databases and other internally used services.